 XAMPP vs WAMP: Choosing a Web Server Stack for Local Web Development

-If you are considering to test your blogs, websites, CMSs, or other applications like e-commerce or cloud storage softwares locally on your computer, and wondering which web server stack, XAMPP or Wamp Server, would be suitable for running your blog, CMS, or website easily and efficiently on your laptop or desktop computer, you can see the detailed guide below on XAMPP vs WampServer.
+If you are considering to test your blogs, websites, CMSs, or other applications like e-commerce or cloud storage softwares locally on your computer, and wondering which web server stack, XAMPP or Wamp Server, would be better for running your blog, CMSs such as WordPress or Drupal, or any other website easily and efficiently on your laptop or desktop computer, you can see the detailed guide below on XAMPP vs WampServer.

 Update: XAMPP now contains MariaDB in place of MySQL for databases.

 Although both XAMPP and WampServer contain the same basic softwares required for running a web server, they have some differences.
 For example, both XAMPP and WampServer can be used for running PHP based websites and applications, but XAMPP can also be used for running applications written in Perl programming language in addition to PHP.

 The main advantage of using both the XAMPP and the WampServer is that you don't need to install Apache, PHP, MySQL, MariaDB, etc. individually in order to run a web server on your computer.
 You just need to download XAMPP or WampServer installers from their websites and then install them on your laptop or desktop PC.

 You can easily test PHP based CMSs, blogs, and applications on your computer by installing WordPress, Joomla, or Drupal using either XAMPP or WampServer.
 You can also install e-commerce softwares like osCommerce and cloud storage systems such as ownCloud using XAMPP or WampServer.